-The fall 2016 reading group is dedicated to the 2014 National Book Award winner, Phil Klay’s short story collection Redeployment.
+The fall 2016 reading group was dedicated to the 2014 National Book Award winner, Phil Klay’s short story collection Redeployment.
 This multiple-award winning work is being hailed as a modern classic in the tradition of war writing.
 Klay’s collection takes readers to the front lines of the wars in Iraq and Afghanistan, asking us to understanding what happened there and what happened to the soldiers who returned.
 Interwoven with themes of brutality and faith, guilt, and fear, helplessness and survival, the characters in these stories struggle to make meaning out of chaos.

-We will read Klay’s stunning debut collection which shows the devastation that comes with the two world a soldier inhabits: one of extremes and one of loss.
+We read Klay’s stunning debut collection which shows the devastation that comes with the two world a soldier inhabits: one of extremes and one of loss.
 With hard-eyed emotional realism and astonishing emotional depth, we will examine the work that has marked Phil Klay as one of the most talented new voices of his generation.